swiftb/clicker-heroes-sw1ft-bot/FAQ.md

 **Q:** Why did the bot seem to get stuck after ascending?
 **A1:** It needs a *clickable* to get going, so leave them alone!
 **A2:** If `activateSkillsAtStart` is set to `false`, you might need a higher Chronos to not get stuck at the start before Idle kicks in.

-**Q:** Is the Speed run always two stages?
-**A:** No. Depending on your Iris, it can be one or two stages.
-One if Iris is high enough to start right away on your gilded ranger, otherwise two.

 ## Hybrid/Deep Run